-In Poland there are 13 national and ethnic minorities recognised by law.
+There are thirteen national and ethnic minorities recognised by Polish law.
 They constitute between 3 and 4% of the Polish population.
-The representatives of national minorities are: Germans, Ukrainians, Ormians, Belarussians, Russians, Latvians, Slovaks, Jews and Czechs.
-In Poland, there are also representatives of four ethnic minorities: Karaims, Łemkowie, Roma and Tatars.
-In addition, some areas of Pomorskie Voivoideship are inhabited by the Kashubian community, speaking the regional language.
+The representatives of national minorities are: Germans, Ukrainians, Armenians, Belarusians, Russians, Latvians, Slovaks, Jews and Czechs.
+There are also representatives of four ethnic minorities: Karaims, Łemkowie, Roma and Tatars.
+In addition, some areas of Pomorskie voivoideship are inhabited by the Kashubian community, speaking the regional language.
 Polish law defines in detail the rights of national and ethnic minorities.

 Article 35 of the Polish Constitution ensures that national and ethnic minorities retain freedom to practice their own traditions and customs, and to use their national language.

 The National and Ethnic Minorities and Regional Languages Act was adopted by the Polish Parliament on 6th January 2005.
 This is the first legal document that gives a precise definition of national and ethnic minorities in Poland.
 This Act describes “national minorities” as those groups who identify themselves with an established country/nation i.e., Germans, Ukrainians, Jews etc. It also defines “ethnic minorities” as those who do not have their own country – those who are state-less such as the Roma people.
 Other points of the legal definition are common for both types of minorities.